zxing-js/library/README.md

 The browser layer is using the [MediaDevices](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices) web API which is not supported by older browsers.

-_You can use external polyfills like [WebRTC adapter](https://github.com/webrtc/adapter) to increase browser compatiblity._
+_You can use external polyfills like [WebRTC adapter](https://github.com/webrtc/adapter) to increase browser compatibility._

 Also, note that the library is using the [`TypedArray`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray) (`Int32Array`, `Uint8ClampedArray`, etc.) which are not available in older browsers (e.g. Android 4 default browser).